Cross-Modal Generative Augmentation for Visual Question Answering: Results

 \section{Results}

-In this section we report our experimental results and provide quantitative and qualitative analysis.
-We first validate the efficacy of each component proposed in our framework in ablation studies; then we compare the results with previous approaches including strong base models and SOTA approaches; finally we provide qualitative analysis on the generated QA pairs.
+In this section we present our experimental results including quantitative and qualitative analysis.
+We first compare the results with previous approaches including strong baseline models and SOTA benchmarks; then we validate the efficacy of each component proposed in our framework in ablation studies; finally we provide a qualitative analysis of the generated QA pairs.